Romeinse muur.

 Servatius.

-Blokboek van Sint-Servaas, Brussels, Royal Library of Belgium, EST COF – MS 18972
+Blokboek van Sint-Servaas, Brussels, Royal Library of Belgium, EST COF – ms 18972

 Servatius was bishop of Tongeren at the end of the Roman period.
 According to tradition, he transferred the bishop’s seat to Maastricht.
 He is the first bishop in the Low Countries of whom we know for sure that he existed.
 In the Middle Ages many legends were written about him, the best-known of which is by Hendrik van Veldeke.
 In this 15th-century picture Servatius receives the crook and mitre from a winged angel.